merlinthemagic/MTS/README.md

 Lets do a search on wikipedia.
 Whenever we wish to manipulate an element we do so by using a css selector to identify it.
 Its really easy i.e.: if we want an element with id='mySearchBox' the selector would be: [id=mySearchBox].
 Basically [attribute=value].
+Another example of a selector: a.myClass:nth-of-type(2) this selector takes all hyperlinks in class "myClass", then picks the second one.
 For more information see this <a href="https://www.w3.org/TR/css3-selectors/#selectors">article</a>.

 ```php